 When choosing from the best sewing machines available now you need to consider a number of things, including what is your budget?
 As times are tough it's good to look for a sewing machine that's affordable but also good quality, and if you're an experienced sewer a more expensive machine is best as it will last many years.
 In my list I've chosen my favourite sewing machines, including the best sewing machine for clothes and the best sewing machine for beginners.

 A good sewing machine is a much-needed companion to the best Cricut machines, as you can cut your cloth accurately and speedily and then begin stitching.
-Brother not only make great sewing machines (there a some in my list below) but the company also manufacturers one of the best craft machines, read our Brother ScanNCut review.
+If you're new to sewing then I've selected some recommended machines and listed them below, or read my guide to the best sewing machines for beginners.
+If you're specialising, then read my guide to the best sewing machines for quilting.

 If you need more info jump to our frequent questions section at the bottom of this guide.
 If you'd like to read more about how our reviewers work and test each sewing machine then take look at our How we test craft and sewing machines explainer, where we outline the process.
 Generally our reviewers will use a sewing machine for up to four weeks and create projects to test the key features.